February 28, 2018

 Blog-Reference and Blog-References

 The Palgrave Dictionary summarizes: “A satisfactory theory of profits is still elusive” and this is the most damning verdict about economics.
 After 200+ years economists cannot tell the difference between profit and income.
-The four main approaches ― Walrasianism, Keynesianism, Marxianism, Austrianism ― are mutually contradictory, axiomatically false, materially/formally inconsistent and all got the pivotal economic concept profit wrong.
-Because the profit theory is false distribution theory, too, is false.#1, #2
+The major approaches ― Walrasianism, Keynesianism, Marxianism, Austrianism ― are mutually contradictory, axiomatically false, materially/formally inconsistent and all got the pivotal economic concept of profit wrong.
+Because the profit theory is false, the distribution theory, too, is false.#1, #2

 One of the most crippling blunders since Ricardo is to equate profit with exploitation.#3